mayukohayashi/MyBlogAstro/src/pages/blog/Micro1_MicrosoftTutorialNote.md

 title: "1: Microsoft Tutorialノート"
 description: "１：Write your first C# codeより"
 pubDate: "Mar 16 2023"
-tags: [Tech, Learning, .NET, Note]
+tags: [Tech, learning, .NET, note]
 ---

 ## What youcan learn through this module

 - Write your first lines of C# code.
 - Use two different techniques to print a message as output.
 - Diagnose errors when code is incorrect.
 - Identify different C# syntax elements like operators, classes, and methods.

 ## What C# allows you to build